 Distance from Wrocław: 122.3 km, 1 hour 48 minute drive

 13. Jelenia Góra & Karpacz

-One of my favourites, Karpacz is a lovely town tucked in the Karkonosze Mountains in Lower Silesia.
-Jelenia Gora isn’t far and is just a 20-minute drive away.
-If you plan to visit Karkonosze National Park by train then you must come all the way to Jelenia Gora and then take a bus to Karpacz.
+One of my favourite Poland attractions, Karpacz is a lovely town tucked in the Karkonosze Mountains in Lower Silesia.
+Jelenia Gora is just a 20-minute drive away.
+If you plan to visit Karkonosze National Park by train then you must disembark at Jelenia Gora and take a bus to Karpacz.

-Karpacz serves as a premier ski resort in Karkonosze region and an ideal option for hiking near Wroclaw.
+Karpacz is a premier ski resort in Karkonosze region and an ideal option for hiking near Wroclaw.
 Some wonderful nature escapes in the mountains, sprawling streams, the 12th-century Wang Church perched above Karpacz, and the observatory at the Sniezka top are the highlights of this trip.

 Sniezka, at 1603 m, is one of the highest points in Lower Silesia, and the highest point in the entire Czech Republic.
 The peak is enclosed by Czechia on one side while Poland on the other.

 Cable cars ply from Karpacz to Sniezka but I’d recommend a hike in the park to experience this place at its best.
 It will be worth your while!
 You have to buy an entrance ticket to the Karkonosze National Park.
 Good news for students, they have a student discount for you! 😉